Azure/ResourceModules/docs/wiki/ModulesUsage.md

 ## Solution deployment

-The bicep modules provided by this repo can also be clubbed together to create more complex infrastructures and in the form a completely reusable solutions or products.
+The modules provided by this repo can be orchestrated to create more complex infrastructures and as such reusable solutions or products.

 ### Sample solution